A Strong Haken's Theorem: When : early considerations.

 \subsection{Preliminary remarks}

 What will be most important for our purposes is not that $S$ is connected, but that $S$ is entirely disjoint either from all of $\bdd_- A$ or all of $\bdd_- B$, as is naturally the case when $S$ is connected.
 So we henceforth assume with no loss of generality that $\bdd S \subset \bdd_- B$.
 Following that assumption, the compression bodies $A$ and $B$ play very different roles in the proof.
 We will be studying spines of $B$ and will take for $A$ the complement in $M$ of a regular neighborhood $\eta(\Sss)$ of such a spine $\Sss$.
-In particular, each sphere component $R$ of $\bdd_- B$ is part of $\Sss$, and is typically incident to exactly one edge of $\Sss$; in that case we are in a position to apply the key idea of stem swapping to alter $\Sss$, as in Proposition \ref{prop:stemswap}.
+In particular, each sphere component $R$ of $\bdd_- B$ is part of $\Sss$.
+As noted in the discussion of spines following Definition \ref{defin:comcoll}, we can choose $\Sss$ so that each sphere component $R$ is incident to exactly one edge of $\Sss$; in that case we are in a position to apply the key idea of stem swapping to alter $\Sss$, as in Proposition \ref{prop:stemswap}.

 In contrast, the sphere components of $\bdd_- A$ play almost no role in the proof, other than requiring a small change in language.
 Since in Theorem \ref{thm:main} the isotopy class of $S$ remains fixed (indeed, that is the point of the theorem), we must be careful not to pass any part of $S$ through a sphere component of $\bdd_- A$, but the constructions we make use of will avoid this.
 For example, underlying a stem swap in $\Sss$ is the slide and isotopy of an edge of $\Sss$.
 (See Proposition \ref{prop:stemswap}.)
 But these can be made to avoid sphere components of $\bdd_- A$, essentially by general position.
 More explicitly, let $\hat{M}$ be the $3$-manifold obtained from $M$ by attaching a ball to each sphere component of $\bdd_- A$.
 A slide or isotopy of an edge of $\Sss$ can avoid the centers of these balls by general position, and then be radially moved outside the entire balls and back into $A$.